Blaine Robison, M.A.

 Him: Grk. autos, personal pronoun.
 See verse 3 above.
 A quotation from Deuteronomy 32:43 occurs elsewhere only in Romans 15:10.
 The Besekh contains several anecdotes of deference and worship paid by angels to Yeshua (Matt 4:11; 26:53; Mark 1:31; Luke 2:8-14; John 20:12; Rev 5:11-12).

-7 and indeed to the angels He says, "The One making His angels spirits, and His servants a flame of fire."
+7 and indeed to the angels He says, "The One creating His angels as spirits, and His servants a flame of fire."

 and: Grk. kai, conj. indeed: Grk. mén, a particle of affirmation; indeed, verily, truly.
 Many versions do not translate the particle. to: Grk. pros, prep., lit. "near or facing" and conveys motion toward (DM 110); to, toward, with.
 Here the preposition denotes being in company with others and speaking face to face. the angels: pl. of Grk. ho angelos.
 See verse 4 above.
 He says: Grk. legō, pres.
 See the previous verse.
-Paul then quotes from Psalm 104:4, an exact quotation from the LXX, which itself accurately translates the Hebrew text, "Who makes His angels spirits; His ministers a fire of flame" (BHIB).
+The subject of the verb is God.
+Paul quotes from Psalm 104:4, an exact quotation from the LXX, which itself accurately translates the Hebrew text, "Who makes His angels spirits; His ministers a fire of flame" (BHIB).

 The One: Grk. ho, definite article but used here as a demonstrative pronoun.
 Among Jews "The One" was a circumlocution for the sacred name of God (e.g., Ps 3:3; 37:24; Isa 40:26; 45:7; 49:7; Amos 9:5-6; John 1:33; Acts 17:24; 19:4; Rom 5:17; 2Cor 4:6).
 "The One" is also shorthand for the early usage in Hebrew culture of "the Holy One" (Qadosh, Job 6:12; Prov 30:3; Isa 40:25; Hos 11:9, 12; Hab 3:3) and later "the Holy One of Israel" (Qadosh Yishraêl), which occurs 30 times in the Tanakh, 25 of which are in Isaiah (Isa 1:4).
 The Greek translation Ho Hagios ("the Holy One") occurs six times in the Besekh (Mark 1:24; Luke 3:34; John 6:69; 1Jn 2:20; Rev 3:7; 6:10).